bastian-polewka/criss-cross-algorithm-assignment7/README.md

 # Introduction  <a name="intro"></a>
 Also known as the Criss-Cross multiplication algorithm, this 50-lines long algorithm, without any advanced math techniques, multiplies large positive integers in string format and returns the exact answer in string format.
 Multiplication of 1000-digit string numbers (numbers greater than 10^100) can be done almost instantly.
-This algorithm is nearly twice as fast as the Karatsuba algorithm when the number of digits in numbers being multiplies is below 10,000 (no testing was done beyond 10,000).
+This algorithm is nearly twice as fast as the Karatsuba algorithm when the number of digits is below 1000.

 The aim of this repository is give a concise explanation of this unpopular algorithm as well as to explain my implementation of the algorithm using C++.

 The Criss-Cross algorithm comes from Vedic mathematics, a compendium of tricks for increasing the speed of mathematical calculations.
 Unlike the Karatsuba algorithm, the Criss-Cross algorithm can also be used to manually multiply any number in a SINGLE line using pen and paper or even mentally.
 And obviously, this algorithm is faster than the grade-school algorithm for multiplying numbers.

+More details about Vedic math can be found [here](https://github.com/KVBharatBhushan/Vedic-Maths)

 ## Time complexity ##
 ![image](https://user-images.githubusercontent.com/65414576/155485833-6879c3a5-96af-46da-8bd8-24ec270fc61a.png)